 By injecting innovation into old processes, the Internet of Things is transforming four essential manufacturing areas.
 Let us understand each in a brief way to optimize these touchpoints to improve operational efficiency through industrial IoT solutions.

-Shop floor operations
+1. Shop floor operations

-The findings will be on screen of the user's application, giving shop floor supervisors a complete picture of the manufacturing process.
+The findings will be on the screen of the user's application, giving shop floor supervisors a complete picture of the manufacturing process.

 It is now possible to continually monitor production conditions and make data-driven choices in real-time to keep equipment in good operating order and enhance product quality.

-Furthermore, wearable IoT in manufacturing can help track the health and whereabouts of industrial personnel working in hazardous areas, hence improving their safety.
+Wearable IoT in manufacturing can help track the health and whereabouts of industrial personnel working in hazardous areas, hence improving their safety.

-Remote and 3rd party operations
+2. Remote and 3rd party operations

 New-age businesses will not be bound to a single location; instead, they often have a network of associate firms and branches spread throughout cities, regions, and nations.